chef/chef-web-docs/chef_master/source/server_security.rst

       $ /path/to/postgresql/postgresql restart

 #.
-Edit ``/etc/opscode/chef-server.rb`` on the Chef Infra Server machine and add the following line:
+Edit ``/etc/opscode/chef-server.rb`` on the Chef Infra Server and add the following line:

    .. code-block:: ruby